alcfeoh/react-training-start/src/authorization-service/README.md

 Want to use these components to guard certain routes?

-Here is an example that you might use in `App.js`:
+Here is an example that you might use in `App.tsx`:

 ```
 <UnauthenticatedRoute path="/login">